-There’s this terrible feeling that occasionally visits you on dates, at parties, and out at the bar.
-The easiest way to describe it might be helplessness.
 There’s a beautiful woman there, you’re into her, and you want her to be into you, too.
 But you’re having the damnedest time making her smile.
+It feels so helpless.

 You can feel her interest in you waning.
 So you sort of “scramble” for stuff to say and do.
 If you’re like I was in the past, you think you need some sort of line or technique.